 Students interested in participating in a Peer Writing Group need to fill out an application.
 (Access the application link here).
 Applications are typically available at the start of each semester when groups are formed.
 Places in the groups are limited, and some students may be waitlisted.

-Students interested in starting a new group for their discipline or joining a currently existing group are encouraged to fill out an application and contact the Peer Writing Group coordinator, Kelly Cunningham, at firstname.lastname@example.org.
+Students interested in starting a new group for their discipline or joining a currently existing group are encouraged to contact the Peer Writing Group coordinator, Kelly Cunningham, at firstname.lastname@example.org.

 For information about Peer Review Groups for post-doctoral associates, please contact Annie Hawkins at email@example.com.